 Our research interests comprise quantum computing and quantum coherence, opto- and nanomechanics, quantum synchronization, superconductivity, and ultracold atom systems as well as the development of machine learning techniques for physics.
-We are a part of the Basel Center for Quantum Computing and Quantum Coherence (QC2) and collaborate with research groups in Basel, at other Swiss universities, and abroad.
+We are a part of the Basel Quantum Center and collaborate with research groups in Basel, at other Swiss universities, and abroad.
 Our activities are integrated in the NCCR Quantum Science and Technology (QSIT).

 Unsere Forschung (deutsche Zusammenfassung)